 Hops are easy to ship once dried, however the demand right now is from micro-brewers and local is “in”.
 The growth was slow at first because the brewers want to be sure that they can get a consistent product, both in quantity, availability and quality.
 As the number of acres increases the demand will also increase.
 Brewers like the quality that they are getting from local producers!
 The demographics of the consumers of these products are in their 20s and 30s and it seems unlikely that they will go back to more generic beers.
 This is a good indicator that there is plenty of room for longevity and growth in the craft beer industry.
-We estimate there is a need for at least 400-500 acres of hops in New York to satisfy the domestic demand for local hops.
-As of January 2016 there are about 300 acres planted in New York.
+We estimate there is a need for at least 400-500 acres of hops in New York to satisfy the domestic demand for hops.
+Craft brewing production in New York exceeds 1.5 million barrels a year now.
+Keep in mind that farm brewery production is less than 5% of that number, so you must be prepared to compete with West Coast hops to be successful.
+As of January 2017, there are about 400 acres planted in New York.

 Is it possible to be classified as an organic producer?
 Yes there are some growers going organic.
 It is more work and risky I’d say and time will tell if brewers will be willing to pay a premium for organic hops.
 Eastern hops are already higher in price than west coast hops.
 That said, there is interest on the part of growers and brewers.
 As of January 2013 organic beer requires the use of organic hops.

 Is there a profitable online sales market?